manateelazycat/lsp-bridge/README.md

 - [ ] Inline Value
 - [ ] JavaSctipt different code blocks use different language servers
 - [ ] Support completionItem/resolve to implement auto-import for volar
-- [ ] Cache candidate document at Python side, only fetch document information when switch candidate.

 ### Features that won't be supported